rajeshvohra/Multicloud-AI-Chatbot-with-OCI-ATP-Azure/README.md

 # Multicloud-AI-Chatbot-with-OCI-ATP-Azure

 How to build AI Chatbot with OCI ATP Database on Azure Cloud.
-I have divided into three sections:
+I have divided it into three sections:
 1. OCI
 2. Azure
 3. Terraform.